 • Have an obligation to deliver permanence (and replace reversals) – Chris Manson-Whitton, Progressive Energy

-It will be of particular interest to policymakers, GGR innovators and project developers, financial investors, academics and research institutes, carbon crediting organisations, the insurance and legal sectors, and civil society.
+The event was likely of particular interest to policymakers, GGR innovators and project developers, financial investors, academics and research institutes, carbon crediting organisations, the insurance and legal sectors, and civil society.

 CO₂RE is tackling the issue of risk and uncertainty through its cross-cutting research programme on GGR which includes research on economic policies and incentives; business models; governance, legal and ethical factors; monitoring, reporting and verification; and public values.